hjson/hjson/pages/index.md

 - if your key includes a JSON control character like `{}[],:` or space, use quotes
 - if your string starts with `{` or `[`, use quotes
+- remember that quoteless stings include everything up to the end of the line.

 #### Details